Joining the digital age – it’s time

 Now instead we have visions of racks and racks full to the brim with servers and files all flanked by rows of desks.
 Nowadays, information is digitised and pushed along underground cables, from the PC of your or your advisors’ desktop and seamlessly integrated into your personal tax account on some distant server.

 HMRC’s current ambition to take this process forward by requiring all business owners to send information to HMRC quarterly via computerised, summarised data, will mean that, sooner rather than later, all manual processes will become extinct.
+This is the ongoing Making Tax Digital or MTD revolution that is rapidly being brought on-line.
+You may have heard of it?
+If not, take a look at our guide here.

 So where does this leave the smaller, less computer savvy business owner?